SmartDataAnalytics/BioKEEN/notebooks/README.rst

 1. Case Scenario applied to the ComPath dataset.
 2. Case Scenario applied to the ADEPTUS dataset.
 3. Case Scenario applied to the HSDN dataset.
+4. Case Scenario applied to union of the HSDN and ADEPTUS dataset.

 Entity Disambiguation
 ---------------------